- Adrenal Cancer

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

 Seek other options.
 Check with a local medical society, a nearby hospital, or medical school.
-Or talk with women in support groups to get names of doctors who can give you a second opinion.
+Talk with women in support groups to get names of doctors who can give you a second opinion.
 Ask other people who've had cancer for their recommendations.

 Q: What are clinical trials?